RajehV/RR_Rajesh-Devops/README.md

 # RR_Rajesh-Devops
-This is the RR for Raje
+This is the RR for Rajesh projct